insightmagistri/pyespargos/README.md

 * The L-LFT and HT-LTF fields used for channel estimation are really short compared to the total length of the WiFi frame.
 * This results in really noisy CSI estimates.
 * Therefore, it is a good idea to average CSI over multiple WiFi packets.
-* To this end, *pyespargos* offsers a *backlog* functionality, where CSI from the last N packets is cached.
+* To this end, *pyespargos* offers a *backlog* functionality, where CSI from the last N packets is cached.
 The backlog is implemented as a ringbuffer.
 * To obtain higher-quality CSI, you may use the CSI interpolation helpers in `espargos/util.py`.

 ### Calibration